 International lawyer, real estate specialist, sustainability champion, strategy fanatic and women's advocate.
-Originally from the UK, Katie has lived and worked in Prague as a lawyer since 2001.
-Before moving to the Czech Republic, she graduated from Oxford University with a BA in Jurisprudence, trained as a lawyer in London, qualifying as an English Solicitor, then moved for 2 years to New York, and qualified as a New York State Bar Attorney.
+Originally from the UK, Katie has lived and worked in Prague since 2001.
+Before moving to the Czech Republic, she graduated from Oxford University with a BA in Jurisprudence, trained as a lawyer in London, qualifying as an English Solicitor, then moved for 2 years to New York, where she qualified as a New York State Bar Attorney.
 After a short stint at the Office of the High Commissioner for Human Rights at the United Nations in Manhattan, as an administrative volunteer and speech writer, she moved to Prague where she lives with her two children.

-Katie has been Group General Counsel for P3 Logistic Parks since January 2015, adding the role of Sustainability Officer in 2017, responsible for shaping and implementing P3's sustainability strategy and culture.
+Katie has been Group General Counsel for P3 Logistic Parks - a pan-European property developer owned by the Singapore government's sovereign wealth fund - since January 2015, with responsibility also for sustainability strategy and reporting.
 She joined the ECP Board of Governors in 2016 and is a member of the Finance Committee.